amunrarara/aceaspades-nextjs-template/README.md

 # Libraries

 ## Testing
-Cypress E2E + Component Testing
+- `cypress` for E2E + Component Testing

 ## Precommit Hooks
+- Husky - Precommit Hooks
+- Lint-Staged - Staged Files Linter

-Husky is engaging Lint-Staged, which in turn is calling ESLint (fix) and Typescript (no-emit) before every commit.
+`husky` is engaging `lint-staged`, which in turn is calling `eslint` (fix) and `typescript` (no-emit) before every commit.

 ## Linting
+- ESLint - Linter
+- Typescript - Transpiler & Type Safety Checking
-A combination of ESLint (fix) and Typescript (no-emit) are used to lint the codebase.
+A combination of `eslint` (fix) and `typescript` (no-emit) are used to lint the codebase.

 ## Styling
+- TailwindCSS - Utility Classes

-Tailwind for utility classes, with custom CSS.
+`tailwind` with custom CSS.
 I'm not using SASS yet, though I'm definitely going to adding it in the near future.

 ## State Management
 - `zustand` all the way!
 Client state management as it should be: stores that are easy to create, consume, and manipulate, without *any* boilerplate necessary.